Erik Skoglund (boxer): Injury

-In November 2017, Matchroom Boxing announced that Skoglund would face Commonwealth champion Rocky Fielding (25-1, 14 KO's) on December for the WBC Silver super middleweight title, in the undercard of Bellew-Haye II.
+In November 2017, Matchroom Boxing announced that Skoglund would face Commonwealth champion Rocky Fielding (25-1, 14 KO's) on December for the WBC Silver super middleweight title, in the undercard of Tony Bellew vs. David Haye II.
 The event was scrapped after Haye suffered an injury.

 On 8 December 2017, Skoglund suffered a brain hemorrhage during a sparring session in his hometown, Nyköping.
 He was put into a medically induced coma and had surgery.
 Skoglund was awakened from the coma in January 2018 and was seen responsive and walking with the help of a crutch.
 A tweet was posted to his Twitter account which read "Finally back where I belong.
 Thanks for all the support I really need it.
 Will speak more about what happened when I’m ready."
 Skoglund will undergo extensive, long-term rehab.
 The incident is being investigated by the Swedish Work Environment Authority.
 Professional boxing is under strict supervision in Sweden and was banned until 2006.

 In June, 2019, Skoglund appeared in London as a corner man for his teammate Anthony Yigit who was fighting on June 28.
 Skoglund had also been in Yigit's corner in Frankfurt a month earlier.
 In an interview Skoglund gave an update on his health status, claiming that he was back in fitness training and rehabilitation, doing better each day, even if he still didn't feel completely recovered.